In Lahore, smart lockdown means only shutter down

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 ISLAMABAD: Punjab has imposed lockdown in eight cities identified as virus hotspots including Lahore.
-However, if Lahore is taken as an example to understand what ‘smart lockdown’ means, it can be described as a shorthand expression of shutter down without any restriction on free movement even in the areas identified as the hotspots.
+However, if Lahore is taken as an example to understand what ‘smart lockdown’ means, it can be described as a shorthand expression of shutter down but no restriction on free movement even in the areas identified as hotspots.

 If high-ups tend to be concerned about weakening writ in the provincial capital with, according to a report, around seven lac patients then who is responsible?
 Who makes decisions is anybody’s guess.
-This is also evident from the widely circulated summary that was presented to the Punjab chief minister in mid-May warning about an alarming on ground situation that “no workplace or residential area of any town is disease-free and as such, the entire Lahore exhibits an alarmingly similar transmission pattern.”
-This report submitted by the primary and secondary healthcare departments had also suggested that the decision on “hardening or softening of lockdown cannot and, should not, be taken in isolation from the departmental viewpoints and other key stakeholders.”
-But they were not taken into confidence when decision regarding smart lockdown was taken.
+This is also evident from the widely circulated summary that was presented to the Punjab chief minister in mid-May warning about the dire situation on ground situation that “no workplace or residential area of any town is disease-free and as such, the entire Lahore exhibits an alarmingly similar transmission pattern.”
+This report submitted by the primary and secondary healthcare department had also suggested that the decision on “hardening or softening of lockdown cannot and, should not, be taken in isolation from the departmental viewpoints and other key stakeholders.”
+But they were not taken into confidence when smart lockdown was decided.
 Eventually, nobody can be held blameworthy in the event of a crisis.